Skip to main content

 • First Nations Health Benefits: Indigenous seniors may access additional coverage through First Nations Health Authority.

-The subsidized system is much cheaper.
+The publicly funded system is much cheaper.
 But it comes with tradeoffs your family should understand:

-• Waitlists: Subsidized placements often have waitlists of weeks to months (or longer in Metro Vancouver).
+• Waitlists: Publicly funded placements often have waitlists of weeks to months (or longer in Metro Vancouver).
 Private-pay facilities may have immediate openings.

-• Choice: In the subsidized system, you can request up to three preferred facilities.
+• Choice: In the publicly funded system, you can request up to three preferred facilities.
 But placement depends on availability.
 Private-pay gives you full choice.

 • Amenities: Private-pay facilities may offer larger suites, more dining options, and upscale amenities.
 The core care services are often comparable.

-• Flexibility: Some families use private-pay as a bridge while waiting for a subsidized spot.
-Others start subsidized and upgrade if finances allow.
+• Flexibility: Some families use private-pay as a bridge while waiting for a publicly funded spot.
+Others start with publicly funded care and upgrade if finances allow.

 Care quality isn't necessarily better at private facilities.
 Many publicly funded homes have excellent staff, strong inspection records, and high family satisfaction scores.
 You can use CareCompare's facility search to compare quality data regardless of funding type.